PATIENT INFORMATION: DATA IMPLANTS (chip implants)

 There is no known registry for chip implants.

-The implant registry offers an online registration (english, fee).
+The implant registry offers an online registration (english, fee) and you can print a personal implant passport for free.